yagop/node-telegram-bot-api/README.md

 We have a [Telegram channel][tg-channel] where we post updates on the Project.
 Head over and subscribe!

-Some things built using this library, and might interest you:
+Some things built using this library that might interest you:

-* [tgfancy](https://github.com/GochoMugo/tgfancy): A Fancy, Higher-Level Wrapper for Telegram Bot API
+* [tgfancy](https://github.com/GochoMugo/tgfancy): A fancy, higher-level wrapper for Telegram Bot API
 * [node-telegram-bot-api-middleware](https://github.com/idchlife/node-telegram-bot-api-middleware): Middleware for node-telegram-bot-api
 * [teleirc](https://github.com/FruitieX/teleirc): A simple Telegram ↔ IRC gateway
 * [bot-brother](https://github.com/SerjoPepper/bot-brother): Node.js library to help you easily create telegram bots